MoAKgit/Transfer-learning-for-image-segmentation/README.md

 ## Comparing Linknet and DeepLabv3 performances with cropping + flipping augmentations:
-Here, I provide IoU performce of Linknet in Gland segmentation dataset with the image size of (512,512).
-In the training phase, I applied random cropping with the size of (256, 256) and random horizental flipping.
-The average IoU score in test dataset is 0.844.
-I got 0.844 IoU score with DeepLabv3 as well.
+Here, I present the IoU performance of Linknet in the Gland segmentation dataset with an image size of (512, 512).
+During the training phase, I utilized random cropping with a size of (256, 256) and random horizontal flipping.
+The average IoU score in the test dataset is 0.844.
+Similarly, I achieved a 0.844 IoU score with DeepLabv3 as well.
 The link of the Colab implmentation is provided as bellow:

 Linknet: https://colab.research.google.com/drive/1oZOntr0OIdoX_2BxmwiwGGW_8mrFjE_O?usp=sharing